mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 title: Working with Columns
 description:
 published: true
-date: 2021-07-21T10:06:18.296Z
+date: 2021-07-30T10:29:13.211Z
 tags:
 editor: markdown
 dateCreated: 2021-07-19T17:34:31.394Z
 ---

-> This spec is in review process and its contents are subject to change.
+> This spec is in the review process, and its contents are subject to change.
 {.is-warning}

 # Context